mgarod/Attendance-Tracker/README.md

 }
 ```

-With the timestamp "10/20/2016 13:45:31", [construct the query](edit record), modifying the time in and time out stamps.
+With the timestamp "10/20/2016 13:45:31", construct the query entitled "Edit a student's record" above, modifying the time in stamp, and writing an appropriate time out stamp.